Internships, Volunteering, & Jobs

 Hire a Student: post an opening to the Jobs Board.

 Federal Work Study Positions

-The Sierra Nevada College Career Center provides part-time employment for eligible students under the Federal Work-Study Program.
+The Sierra Nevada University Career Center provides part-time employment for eligible students under the Federal Work-Study Program.

 Eligibility: To establish eligibility for Federal Work Study funds a student must complete the FAFSA and confirm acceptance with the Office of Financial Aid.
 To check eligibility and affirm participation in the program, please contact: